cvjena/nice-core/core/tutorial/doc/05_algebra.md

 ### Data access
 _MatrixT<>_ provides different methods for read and write access to fit as many applications as possible.
-See the following snippets for important use cases:
+See the following snippet for important use cases:

 ```c++
 // This is our matrix